MicrosoftDocs/PowerShell-Docs/reference/includes/windows-support.md

 ---
 author: sdwheeler
 ms.author: sewhee
-ms.date: 12/01/2022
+ms.date: 01/09/2023
 ms.prod: powershell
 ms.topic: include
 ---
 <!-- markdownlint-disable first-line-h1 -->
-The following table is a list of PowerShell releases and the versions of Windows they are supported on.
+The following table is a list of PowerShell releases and the versions of Windows they're supported on.
 These versions are supported until either the version of [PowerShell reaches end-of-support][lifecycle] or the version of [Windows reaches end-of-support][eol-windows].